sdiehl/wiwinwlh/tutorial.md

 --------

 Much of this discussion of promotion begs the question whether we can create data structures at the type-level to store information at compile-time.
-For example a tyope-level association list can be used to model a map between type-level symbols and any other promotable types.
-Together with type-families we can write down type-level traveral and lookup fuctions.
+For example a type-level association list can be used to model a map between type-level symbols and any other promotable types.
+Together with type-families we can write down type-level traversal and lookup functions.

 ~~~~ {.haskell include="src/17-promotion/typemap.hs"}
 ~~~~